Harold Edgerton

-Harold Eugene "Doc" Edgerton (April 6, 1903 – January 4, 1990), also known as Papa Flash, was an American scientist and researcher, a professor of electrical engineering at the Massachusetts Institute of Technology.
+Harold Eugene Edgerton (April 6, 1903 – January 4, 1990), also known as Papa Flash, was an American scientist and researcher, a professor of electrical engineering at the Massachusetts Institute of Technology.
 He is largely credited with transforming the stroboscope from an obscure laboratory instrument into a common device.
 He also was deeply involved with the development of sonar and deep-sea photography, and his equipment was used in collaboration with Jacques Cousteau in searches for shipwrecks and even the Loch Ness Monster.

 Biography

 Early years

 Edgerton was born in Fremont, Nebraska, on April 6, 1903, the son of Mary Nettie Coe and Frank Eugene Edgerton, a descendant of Samuel Edgerton, the son of Richard Edgerton, one of the founders of Norwich, Connecticut, and Alice Ripley, a great-granddaughter of Governor William Bradford (1590–1657) of the Plymouth Colony and a passenger on the Mayflower.
 His father was a lawyer, journalist, author and orator and served as the assistant attorney general of Nebraska from 1911 to 1915.
 Edgerton grew up in Aurora, Nebraska.
 He also spent some of his childhood years in Washington, DC, and Lincoln, Nebraska.